tlranda/LibSensorsTools/README.md

 ## Dependencies

+This project is built with Nlohmann JSON, a submodule is provided to ensure compatibility.
+Clone the repository by adding `--recurse-submodules` to your `git clone` command, or run `git submodule update --init --recursive` to check them out if you didn't fetch them during repository clonging.

 For CPU sensing, lm-sensors and its development tools must be installed.
 See their repository linked above for instructions.
 The CMake build variable is `-DBUILD_CPU=ON`, which is on by default.